EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/execution-clients.rst

 .. warning::

-  Remember that you need to run a Consensus Layer client along with the Execution Layer client as well.
+  Remember that you need to run a Consensus Layer client along with the Execution Layer client.

 Geth
 ~~~~